"This is the only program that has worked. She

 Why cognitive training works

-About 25% of kindergarten age children go to school and just read naturally, because they were born with strong cognitive skills, and so transition from listening to reading with ease.
-Our first goal at Gemm Learning is to help struggling readers develop these cognitive skills, so that they to can become so-called natural readers.
+About 25% of kindergarten age children read naturally, because they develop strong cognitive skills naturally.
+They transition from listening to reading with ease.
+We help struggling readers develop these cognitive skills, so that they also can become natural readers.

 Cognitive Skills for Reading

-Stored spoken language (word memory) is how we learn and think.
-And so it is what we use to read.
-We read text and match the words up with word memory to get meaning.
+Stored spoken language (word memory) is how we learn, think and read -- we match text to words in word memory to get meaning.
 These reading matches require the brain to be able to pull apart and store in word memory every sound in every word.
 It needs to hear that "cat" has three sounds "c-a-t" and to store it that way.
 If the word "sneaker" was heard as "s-n-ee-ga" that word can not be read fluently, without requiring some concentration.

 Reading also requires the ability to absorb and retain information while reading.
 This is the key to reading comprehension, and to critical thinking.
 If this cognitive skill is not developed properly, grade level reading comprehension will be a challenge starting in 4th or 5th grade.